VirtoCommerce/vc-content/pages/docs/lessons/lesson3.md

 Typical structure of **Web** project is:

-* Controllers - API controllers, all methods defined here wil be available from platform instance
+* Controllers - API controllers, all methods defined here wil be available from platform instance;
-* Scripts - entry point for Platform manager user interface
+* Scripts - entry point for Platform Manager user interface;
-* Module.manifest - main file that indicating that a new module defined
+* Module.manifest - main file that indicating that a new module defined;
-* Module.cs - main entry point for module backend, contain database initialization, registration of new repositories, services, model types and overrides
+* Module.cs - main entry point for module backend, contain database initialization, registration of new repositories, services, model types and overrides.

 ### Preinstalled NuGet packages